 One fact is clear.
 If you experience leg cramps and also have varicose veins, spider veins or other signs of venous insufficiency, your first step should be to seek consultation from a vein specialist.

-In the past ten years, I have performed over 10,000 venous procedures for patients with a diagnosis of venous insufficiency.”
+In the past 10 years, I have performed more than 10,000 venous procedures for patients with a diagnosis of venous insufficiency.
 My patients are often afflicted with night-time leg cramps, which reflects the established knowledge that venous disease places individuals at risk for night-time leg cramps.3 While very few diseases in the field of medicine can be fully “cured,” the occurrence of leg cramps almost always improves significantly, or goes away entirely when the underlying venous insufficiency is treated.

 In fact, the reduction of nocturnal leg cramps following treatment is so reliable in my experience that it can be used as a measure for post-operative evaluation.
 For instance, a patient may come to me with both joint pain and venous pain.
 They will describe symptoms of a whole array of leg and joint symptoms.
 If after the venous treatment, their leg cramps have disappeared while the other less obvious pain symptoms remain, it becomes clear that the treatments have effectively addressed the venous condition and what remain are symptoms associated with other causes, such as arthritis, fibromyalgia, or neuropathy.

-As we become increasingly aware of the roll chronic pain can play in our lives, it is important to be aware of the relationship between leg cramps at night and chronic venous insuffiency.
+As we become increasingly aware of the role chronic pain can play in our lives, it is important to be aware of the relationship between leg cramps at night and chronic venous insuffiency.
 If you have ever experienced leg cramps at night, ask yourself a simple question: do you have any varicose veins, spider veins or other venous problems?
 If so, your leg cramps may be treatable, even curable.
-It is among the most satisfying things in my daily life – to hear my patients say afterward, “I haven’t had any cramps since I last saw you.”
-Sometimes, it’s the spouse who thanks me more.
-They’re not awoken by their loved one’s scream at night.
+It is among the most satisfying things in my daily life—to hear my patients say afterward, “I haven’t had any cramps since I last saw you.”
+Sometimes, it’s the spouse who thanks me more, because they’re not awoken by their loved one’s scream at night.